-Each employee of a business, from end users to security professionals to executives, has a role in protecting their business from cyber attacks.
-The actions that each employee takes -- or doesn't take -- can make the difference between "just another day" and a major security breach that harms the business's reputation and costs the business a lot of money.
+Each employee of a business, from end users to security professionals to executives, has a role in protecting their business from cyberattacks.
+The actions that each employee takes -- or doesn't take -- can make the difference between "just another day" and a major breach that harms the business's reputation and costs the business a lot of money.

 Cybersecurity best practices for security professionals

 - Update security policies.
-Businesses often have outdated security policies that don't take into account the latest technologies, cyber threats, and cybersecurity best practices -- such as zero-trust architectures.
+Businesses often have outdated security policies that don't take into account the latest technologies, cyberthreats and cybersecurity best practices, such as zero-trust architectures.
 Security policies are the foundation for enterprise security.
-Make sure to update your policies first, and then update your security practices and train your employees so they understand (and hopefully comply!) with the new policies.
+Make sure to update your policies first, update your security practices and then train your employees so they understand -- and, hopefully, comply -- with the new policies.

 - Require strong authentication for all users.
-Cyber attacks often use compromised user accounts to gain access to a business's internal resources.
-Requiring multi-factor authentication, such as a smart card with a PIN or biometric, for every user can be effective at stopping many cyber attacks.
-If that's not feasible for your business, at least require users to have strong passwords that attackers won't be able to guess, and implement multi-factor authentication for security professionals, system administrators, and all others with privileged access to systems and networks.
+Cyberattacks often use compromised user accounts to gain access to a business's internal resources.
+Requiring MFA, such as a smart card with a PIN or biometric, for every user can be effective at stopping many cyberattacks.
+If that's not feasible for your business, at least require users to have strong passwords that attackers won't be able to guess, and implement MFA for security professionals, system administrators, and all others with privileged access to systems and networks.

 - Refresh your network security controls.
 If it's been a while since your business reviewed its network security controls, consider whether they need a refresh.
-For example, do your firewalls and virtual private network (VPN) gateways offers the functionality your hybrid workforce needs?
+For example, do your firewalls and VPN gateways offer the functionality your hybrid workforce needs?
 Maybe it's time to upgrade or replace them.
 Also, are you able to monitor network traffic for all of your users, or has cloud migration reduced your visibility?
-Perhaps you need to deploy additional network security software, or consider adopting cloud-based security solutions like Secure Access Service Edge (SASE).
+Perhaps you need to deploy additional network security software, or consider adopting cloud-based security solutions like Secure Access Service Edge.

 - Prepare for compromises.
 Security breaches and other types of security incidents are inevitable.
 It's incredibly important to be prepared at all times to handle compromises to reduce the amount of damage that's done.
 Along with that, your business needs to be equipped to detect security incidents as early as possible.
 That means not only having the security technology in place to detect and analyze suspicious activity, but also educating employees on what the potential signs of an incident are and how to report them.
 Ideally, your business should foster a culture of honesty, and not punish employees for making innocent mistakes -- otherwise people may hide their errors, which can allow compromises to last longer and do more harm.